panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 `<div :class="{ invisible: !value2 }">Only my space is visible!</div>` applies the `invisible` class to the element because `value2` is `false` (I know the negation here is confusing!).

-That's how you can hide the element while keeping its space on the screen.

 Note that you can also hide the element by using `opacity: 0`, or even offset the element out of the viewport using `position: absolute; left: -9999px`.
+Just create the appropriate class and then toggled it using `:class`.

 ## 4. Conclusion